aws/eks-distro/docs/development/building-locally.md

 		* `docker exec -it eks-d-builder bash`
 	* Subsequent calls to `make run-target-in-docker` will use the same running container.
 To stop the container:
 		* `make stop-docker-builder`
 * Attribution and Checksum generation may be easier to run in docker to avoid needing specific golang versions locally.
-A specific make target exists for these:
+Specific make targets exists for these:
-	* `make update-attribution-checksums-docker PROJECT=<project> RELEASE_BRANCH=<1-X>`
+	* `make run-attribution-checksums-in-docker RELEASE_BRANCH=<1-X>`
 	* This will build, generate attribution and checksums and then copy the resulting files out of the container to host project location.